Skip to main content

 The books

-Research for Waitangi Tribunal claims was carried out by tribunal staff and by independent researchers.
-Much of this research was detailed and complex, and resulted in new discoveries or interpretations of New Zealand’s race-relations history.
-Sometimes the claims research was later published in book form.
-Books partly based on tribunal research include: Encircled lands: Te Urewera, 1820–1921, by Judith Binney; The beating heart: a political and socio-economic history of Te Arawa, by Vincent O'Malley and David Armstrong; and This is my place: Hauraki contested 1769–1875, by Paul Monin.
+Research for Waitangi Tribunal claims was carried out by tribunal staff, claimants and independent researchers.
+Much of this research was detailed and complex, and resulted in discoveries or new interpretations of New Zealand’s race-relations history.
+Books partly based on tribunal research include: Encircled lands: Te Urewera, 1820–1921, by Judith Binney; The beating heart: a political and socio-economic history of Te Arawa, by Vincent O’Malley and David Armstrong; This is my place: Hauraki contested 1769–1875, by Paul Monin; The great war for New Zealand: Waikato 1800–2000, by Vincent O’Malley; and An unsettled history: treaty claims in New Zealand today,by Alan Ward.

-The resulting research covered a wide range of evidential material.
-It included technical reports written by professional historians.
-These were publicly available, often of great historical value and in some cases published in book form.
-However, the tribunal also welcomed research in the form of eyewitness accounts of historical events, visual demonstrations of places and their significance, oral traditions, ceremonial songs and orations.
-At times the Crown also delivered some of its research in oral form, for example through the testimony of former civil servants.
+The resulting research was part of a wide range of evidential material, including claimant briefs (statements of evidence), archival material, and technical reports written by professional historians.
+The latter were publicly available, often of great historical value and in some cases published as books.
+However, the tribunal also welcomed evidence in the form of eyewitness accounts of historical events, visual demonstrations of places and their significance, kōrero tuku iho , and mōteatea and waiata.
+At times the Crown also delivered some of its evidence in oral form, for example through the testimony of former and current public servants.

 Research casebook

-Since 1996 the full body of research prepared for a particular inquiry has been compiled into a casebook that formed the basis for the tribunal’s hearings into those claims.
+Since 1996 the full body of research prepared for a particular inquiry has been incorporated into a casebook that formed the basis of the evidence for the tribunal’s hearings into those claims.
 The casebooks from tribunal inquiries over many years amount to a comprehensive study of land loss or alienation and other forms of Pākehā–Māori interaction since 1840.
 It is likely that no comparable country has so fully researched its colonial history as has New Zealand through the tribunal inquiry process.

 Hearing and reporting on claims